CVUA-RRW/FooDMe/README.md

 parent node to the `--taxid_filter` option.
 For example providing `32524` will limit the search to Amniota and `40674` will limit the search to Mammals.

+It is additionaly possible to specify taxids to exclude from the analysis ("blocklist).
+By default a list of extinct taxids is provided with the distribution (Under `data/blocklist.txt`).
+You can copy this list and add your own list to it, or create a new list from scratch and provide the path to your own blocklist to the argument `--blocklist`.
+Alternatively you can skip this filtering by specifying `None` for the argument `--blocklist`.

 ### Taxonomic consensus determination

 Taxonomic consensus determination for each cluster can be determined either conservatively by determining the last common